anominous/get/README.md

 whitelist="wallpapers artwork"
 ```
 "Whitelist" here means all threads which don't contain either "wallpapers" or "artwork" are ignored.
-You can limit this with a blacklist.
+You can further limit this with a blacklist.
 If you don't want to download Naruto images, then just add "naruto" to the blacklist:
 ```
 blacklist="naruto"
 ```